Lucien Abenhaim: Whistle blowing on 'Fen-Phen'

 Abenhaim blew the whistle internationally on fenfluramine, an appetite suppressant developed by the French Laboratory Servier and commercialised by American Home Products in the US under the name Redux.
 Fenfluramine was the main toxic component of the so-called ‘fen-phen’ combination.
 He led the renowned International Primary Pulmonary Hypertension Study (IPPHS), which was published in the prestigious New England Journal of Medicine in 1996, and which showed that fenfluramine had a causal role in primary pulmonary hypertension, a fatal condition at the time.
 The study had been sponsored by Servier, who turned against it after its results were published.
 Abenhaim publicly opposed the USFDA's decision to authorise the commercialisation of ‘Redux®’, which was eventually banned in 1997 after it was shown that it caused an additional heart problem.
 Over 20 billion dollars in compensation were paid by pharmaceutical companies to the victims of Redux and other fenfluramine derivatives.

 Abenhaim received the Radio-Canada Scientist of the Year award in 1997 for his work on appetite suppressants and the widespread communication of their risks to the public.

 In 2021 and 2023, Abenhaim testified in French courts against Servier Laboratories, which despite the 1997 international ban had continued to produce a fenfluramine derivative marketed until 2010 under the name ‘Mediator®’.
 Servier was ordered to pay over half a billion euros and one executive received a jail sentence.
 Jacques Servier was also prosecuted but passed away before the trial.

 Scientific information

 Abenhaim has been involved in science communication.
 He was a journalist for medical newspapers (and an editor of medical reviews).
 He created the Scientific Information Service of the Quebec OH&S research institute (IRSST).
 And, he conceived and co-produced with Pierre H. Tremblay and Pixcom the 13-episode television series “The Great Fears of Year 2000,” broadcast on primetime television in Quebec (TVA) in 2000.
 The show presciently warned about the high likelihood of a viral pandemic, and the consequences of climate change on water supplies, among other threats.

 From 2010 to 2019, he sponsored and co-chaired a regular Symposium on the Access to Innovative Medicines organised at the London School of Hygiene and Tropical Medicine.
-During the COVID-19 pandemic Abenhaim actively shared his expert opinion with public health decision makers and the media, and was one of the first to warn the public against the negative benefit-risk of the AstraZeneca vaccines in younger adults (while generally supporting the vaccination against the virus).